Find out who can qualify for Council Tax Support.

 - carers eligible for Carer’s Allowance

-The person who shares your home must be:
+To qualify for a Second Adult Rebate, the person who shares your home must be:

 - aged 18 or over